r9y9/sinsy/README.md

 # Sinsy

-A folk of sinsy: http://sinsy.sourceforge.net/
+A fork of sinsy: http://sinsy.sourceforge.net/

 ## Why?